Donald Trump Claims He Would Have Received Nobel Peace Prize ‘If They Gave It Out Fairly’

 The comment elicited a laugh from Khan, who sat next to Trump as he was speaking.

-During his first year in office, Obama received the Nobel prize for “extraordinary efforts to strengthen international diplomacy.”
-The award was met with skepticism among many who felt that it was too soon for the then-President to receive such an honor, particularly given that the war in the Middle East continued to rage.
+During his first year in office, President Obama received the Nobel prize for “extraordinary efforts to strengthen international diplomacy.”
+The award was met with skepticism among many who felt that it was too soon for the then-president to receive such an honor, particularly given that the war in the Middle East continued to rage.

 It’s not the first time Trump has attacked the prize committee.
 He has said in the past that he should receive the prestigious award for bringing peace to the Korean peninsula, this despite the fact that it appears that North Korean leader Kim Jong Un is proceeding with his quest to develop nuclear weapons.